 Q: Why do coaches need to access their Locker profile?

-A: The Locker tracks a coach’s participation in a hockey event as well as their final status, IE, Trained or Certified.
-The Locker tracks all requirements that a coach needs for certification and allows the coach to see what elements need to be completed for certification.
-Examples:
+A: The Locker tracks a coach’s participation as well as their final status (Trained or Certified).
+The Locker tracks all requirements that a coach needs for certification and allows them to see what elements need to be completed for certification.

 Q: Why do I need to maintain my certification?

-A: The Coaching Association of Canada and Hockey Canada recognize the value of having certified coaches that are engaged in Professional Development programs that reinforce the values of lifelong learning.
-Professional Development ensures that a coach’s competency, knowledge and skills are up to date which can provide athletes with the best experience possible.
+A: The CAC and Hockey Canada recognize the value of having certified coaches engaged in professional development programs that reinforce the values of lifelong learning.
+These courses ensure a coach’s competency, knowledge and skills are up to date, which translate into athletes receiving the best experience possible.

-In order for coaches to maintain their certified status, they are required to obtain Professional Development (PD) points.
-PD points can be earned through a multitude of activities that coaches already participate in, including (but not limited to): national and provincial sport organization conferences and workshops, eLearning modules, NCCP workshops, coach mentorship programs, judging, facilitating courses, working on a committee, and active coaching.
+For you to maintain your Certified status, you are required to obtain professional development (PD) points.
+PD points can be earned through a multitude of activities that coaches already participate in, including (but not limited to):